Last updated: 08 March 2022

 The University may revise these terms and conditions at any time by amending this page.
 You are expected to check this page from time to time to take notice of any changes we make, as they are legally binding on you.
 Some of the provisions contained in these terms and conditions may also be superseded by provisions or notice published elsewhere on the University website.

-If you wish to start blogging for the University, please complete our online form.
+If you wish to start blogging for the University, please get in touch with firstname.lastname@example.org and someone from the team will get back to you.